-If you intend to work as a veterinarian or para-veterinarian in the Netherlands, you must be registered in the 'Register of Veterinary Medical Practitioners' (Diergeneeskunderegister, CIBG).
-CIBG manages the register.
+If you intend to work as a veterinarian or a paraveterinary professional (veterinary nurse, veterinary technician) in the Netherlands, you must be registered in the 'Register of Veterinary Medical Practitioners' (Diergeneeskunderegister, CIBG).
+The professions listed in the Register are protected titles.
+By registering, veterinarians show that they are authorised to practise.
+The register is public.
 You are eligible to be registered if you meet the legally required qualifications.
-Registration is compulsory for the following professions:

 Registration of veterinarians and para-veterinarians with foreign qualifications

-Veterinarians and para-veterinarians who earned their qualifications abroad must satisfy the training requirements applicable in the Netherlands.
+Veterinarians and paraveterinarians who earned their qualifications abroad must satisfy the training requirements applicable in the Netherlands.
 Depending on the profession and the country where the qualification was earned, CIBG may recognise your qualification immediately or you may first have to request a statement of professional competence from CIBG.
-CIBG must recognise any of the veterinary qualifications listed in Annex V, point 5.4.2. of the EU directive on the recognition of professional qualifications.
-If necessary you can find out if your qualification can be legalised by the Education Executive Agency, (Dienst Uitvoering Onderwijs, DUO - government education agency for authorising certificates and handling grants).
+In the table below you find directions to the right procedure for your situation.

 Consulting the register

 The Register of Veterinary Medical Practitioners is open to the public.
 For instance, suppliers of veterinary pharmaceutical products can consult the Register to determine whether targeted veterinarians and paraveterinarians are actually included.